BatterQi/MacNetMonitor/README.md

 ## 🚀 Installation

-1. install two package for support run this app pip3 install rumps, psutil
+1. Download and Run NetMonitor.zip

-3. Download and Run NetMonitor.zip
+2. Go to setting and choose Open anyway to running this for first time